mbenedettini/nestjs-tsx-htmx-todo-app/README.md

 Backend:
 - [NestJS](https://nestjs.com/)
-- Server-Side TSX powered by [KitaJS](https://github.com/kitajs/html).
+- Server side TSX components powered by [KitaJS](https://github.com/kitajs/html).
 If you are only interested in this and you have an Express.js app you can just take `src/kita-views.tsx` and add it to your project (make sure to check [KitaJS documentation to see how to setup the project](https://github.com/kitajs/html/tree/master/packages/html#installing)).